-The City developed a CSO Program Communication Plan to continually maintain a consistent open and transparent engagement program with the public.
-The CSO Program Communication Plan will of regular updates on the website.
+The City is developing a CSO Master Plan Communication Plan to continually maintain a consistent open and transparent engagement program with the public.
+The CSO Master Plan Communication Plan will include regular updates on the City website.

 9.1.1 Public Education